SCYou27/Projects_ASCON/project_U-Os/0002_detection/README.md

    `cd detection_O/`
    `./script_all.sh`

-   The results will be stored in "detection_O/detect_results_08.zip", and this will also calculate the summed _R_<sup>2</sup> of those from the four member bytes to represent the value for a target 32-bit intermediate word, stored in "detection_O/detect_results_32.zip".
+   The results will be stored in "detection\_O/detect\_results\_08.zip", and this will also calculate the summed _R_<sup>2</sup> of those from the four member bytes to represent the value for a target 32-bit intermediate word, stored in "detection\_O/detect\_results\_32.zip".

    Similarly, we will also calculate the values for the intermediate bytes in E/O order:

    `cd detection_S/`
    `./script_all.sh`

+7. **Determine the interesting clock cycles**
+   With the _R_<sup>2</sup> for each target 32-bit words, we then determine the interesting clock cycle with a given threshold:

+   `cd ICS_extract/`
+   `./script_all.sh`

+   We used the union set of interesting clock cycles determined with the high, low, even, and odd 32-bit words in a 64-bit lane as the interesting clock cycle set for the eight member bytes in such a lane.

 ***This page is still unfinished!***